 The weak interaction is the force that changes particles from one type to another and fuels the heart of stars.
 Despite its name, the weak force is anything but insignificant.
-While it’s much weaker than the strong interaction and electromagnetism, it’s the only force that can change the identity of fundamental particles, so it’s essential for processes like radioactive decay, nuclear fusion, and even the conditions that led to the matter-dominated universe we see today.
+While it’s much weaker than the strong interaction and electromagnetism, it’s the only force that can change the identity of fundamental particles.

-Unlike the strong force, which keeps quarks locked inside protons and neutrons, or electromagnetism, which governs the behavior of charged particles, the weak interaction doesn’t bother with holding things together.
-Instead, it reshapes matter, transforming neutrons into protons, electrons into neutrinos, and vice versa.
-This happens through the exchange of three special bosons: the W⁺, W⁻, and Z⁰ bosons, which are the weak force’s carriers.
-These bosons are massive, unlike the massless photon of electromagnetism, which explains why the weak force has such a short range—it only operates at subatomic distances.
+The weak interaction reshapes matter, transforming neutrons into protons, electrons into neutrinos, and vice versa.
+This happens through the exchange of 3 special bosons: the W⁺, W⁻, and Z⁰ bosons, which are the weak force’s carriers.
+These bosons are massive, unlike the massless photon of electromagnetism, which explains why the weak force has such a short range: it only operates at subatomic distances.

 One of the most important roles of the weak interaction is in beta decay, where a neutron inside an atomic nucleus transforms into a proton, emitting an electron and a neutrino in the process.
 This phenomenon is responsible for the radioactivity of certain elements and is even used in carbon dating, the method used to determine the age of ancient fossils and artifacts.

 Perhaps the most mind-bending aspect of the weak interaction is that it violates symmetry in a way no other force does.
-While the strong force and electromagnetism treat left-handed and right-handed particles equally, the weak force does not—it has a built-in preference for left-handed particles, an asymmetry that was super important in why matter survived over antimatter in the early universe.
+The strong force and electromagnetism treat left-handed and right-handed particles equally, but the weak force has a built-in preference for left-handed particles, an asymmetry that was super important in why matter survived over antimatter in the early universe.